AlexChalakov/awesome-generative-ai-companies/readme.md

 > A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.

-It is a thorough researched list of companies that indulge into Generative AI with over $5MM raised as of April 2023.
+It is a thorough researched list of companies that indulge into Generative AI with over $5MM raised as of August 2023.
 It is split into three main categories: Horizontal Application, Vertical Application and Enabling Infrastructure.
 For all of the companies, due dilligence has been done and sources have been provided where available.